fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Automation/v0.9.8/Set-AzureAutomationRunbookDefinition.md

 ## DESCRIPTION
 The **Set-AzureAutomationRunbookDefinition** cmdlet updates the draft definition of a Microsoft Azure Automation runbook.
-Provide a Windows PowerShell ‚Â® script (.ps1) file that contains a runbook which becomes the draft runbook.
+Provide a Windows PowerShell script (.ps1) file that contains a runbook which becomes the draft runbook.
 If a draft already exists, use the *Overwrite* parameter to force the cmdlet to overwrite the existing draft.

 ## EXAMPLES